 Operational TC forecasts traditionally rely on physics-based models that solve coupled partial differential equations to simulate global weather fields, with nested higher-resolution grids in the vicinity of the TC \citep{HAFS}.
-However, we require supercomputing infrastructure to run these models at a spatial resolution that marginally resolves TCs \citep{davis2018resolving} and this limits their accessibility.
+However, supercomputing infrastructure is required to run these models at a spatial resolution that marginally resolves TCs \citep{davis2018resolving} and this limits their accessibility.
 This limitation, combined with the availability of high-quality, open-sourced benchmark datasets \citep{rasp2024weatherbench}, has led to an increased interest in data-driven weather forecasting \citep{ebert2023outlook}.

-Several ``neural weather models'' now outperform state-of-the-art physics models on the 1–10 day forecasting of select meteorological fields at a $0.25^\circ$ resolution \citep{Rasp2024livingreview}.
+Several ``neural weather models''---Artificial Intelligence Weather Prediction (AIWP) models that rely on deep learning algorithms---now outperform state-of-the-art physics models on the 1–10 day forecasting of select global meteorological fields at a $0.25^\circ$ resolution \citep{Rasp2024livingreview}.
 Compared to physics-based models, neural weather models---once trained--- are computationally efficient and help democratize forecasting.
-Neural weather models are scalable and ensemble well, which is a desirable property in large forecasts to quantify and reduce uncertainty.
-Nonetheless, the performance of neural weather models is often summarized in metrics calculated over the global prediction and focus less on process-based assessments and divergent approaches in evaluation complicates comparison between models.
-For example, PanguWeather \citep{Section4_bi2023panguweather} and FourCastNet \citep{Section4_pathak2022fourcastnet} rely on author-defined TC tracking algorithms, GraphCast \citep{Section4_lam2023graphcast} optimizes tracking for each model, and GenCast \citep{price2025probabilistic} relies on a well-established tracking algorithm \citep{tempestextremes2021} but is forced to adapt it due to the frequency of their model outputs.
+Therefore, neural weather models can support the generation of large calibrated ensembles \citep{Brenowitz2025ProbBenchmark}, which is a desirable property in weather forecasting to quantify and reduce uncertainty.
+Nonetheless, the performance of neural weather models is often summarized in metrics calculated over the global prediction, less focused on process assessment, and divergent approaches in evaluation complicates comparison between models.
+For example, PanguWeather \citep{Section4_bi2023panguweather} and FourCastNet \citep{Section4_pathak2022fourcastnet} rely on author-defined TC tracking algorithms, GraphCast \citep{Section4_lam2023graphcast} uses tracking algorithms optimally selected for each of their model and baseline, and GenCast \citep{price2025probabilistic} relies on a well-established tracking algorithm \citep{tempestextremes2021} but is forced to adapt it due to the frequency of their model outputs.
 Furthermore, other data-driven approaches that focus on basin specific predictions \citep[e.g.,][]{huang2023mgtcf, park2023long} provide specialized predictions that may outperform global approaches, given the variance in meteorological and oceanographic characteristics that drive TC behavior in each basin\citep{singh2025tropical}.